wincent11/next-hope/README.md

 # next-hope
-Pet project for trying step to learn the front-end
+Pet project for trying to learn the front-end